 If you’re planning to visit Colorado in the winter, there are a few things you should know.
-Read over 11 Winter Driving Tips for Colorado’s Rockies.
+Read over our feature on 11 Winter Driving Tips for Colorado’s Rockies.

 Traction law (code 15) – The Colorado Department of Transportation (CDOT) may issue code 15 while you’re in Colorado.
 You can usually find out about it by turning on the news, but you can also sign up for alerts.

 When code 15 is active, you must have one of the following: